chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

-The general approach used in the construction of the scene will be the following: for each main scene category component we will create a class that encapsulate the creation of the `SCNNode`, the base SceneKit unit element, and its setup to obtain the feature we want.
+The general approach used in the construction of the scene will be the following: for each main scene category component we will create a class that encapsulate the creation of the corresponding `SCNNode`, the base SceneKit unit element, and its setup to obtain the feature we want.
-The first class we are going to create a `Light` class that encapsulate the base features we need to set on the
+The first class we are going to create is the `Light` class that encapsulate the base features we need to set up the
 light: position, rotation and generic color.
 Light in SceneKit are represented using the `SCNLight` class.

 ```swift